asciamanna/asciamanna.github.io/_drafts/misconceptions-of-pair-programming.md

 One of the problems with teams who only selectively pair is that software development is a social activity.
 Great software gets created by teams who are great collaborators.
 Teams who pair program are highly skilled collaborators.
 Teams who rarely pair, or don't pair at all, tend to struggle with collaboration.

 Watching a skilled XP team work is an amazing thing to behold, and it shows how different they are from traditional development teams.
 Their team area is a hive of activity.
 For example, you may find three developers at a white board diagramming a solution, a developer sitting with two QA members discussing corner cases for a feature being developed, and two other developers pairing on a task.
-The room is in constant motion and there is always a level of noise coming from everyone discussing the work.
+The room is in constant motion and there is a consistent level of noise (the sound of collaboration).
 The energy is palpable.
 It is obvious that something creative and special is happening on these teams.

 To contrast this, observe a team that "selectively pairs" and you will find a very different scenario.
 What I see most often is the backs of developer heads buried in computer monitors with headphones on.
 The room is completely silent as very little collaboration happens.
-It seems much more like a library than a place where software is being built.
+It seems much more like a library than a place where software is being created.

 ### Pairing takes Practice